- Faculty List

 Molecular biology has revolutionized the fields of genetics and microbiology.
 The Department of Molecular Genetics offers Specialist and Major programs in Molecular Genetics and Microbiology, which emphasize the molecular aspects of both disciplines.
 Genetics, the science of heredity, and microbiology, the study of microorganisms (microbes), have long served as meeting grounds for a variety of biological disciplines.
 Developments in genetics and microbiology have contributed greatly to our basic understanding of the fundamental processes of life as well as to the treatment of genetic and infectious diseases.

-Of particular significance in molecular genetics has been the development of techniques that permit the isolation, through cloning, of the genes responsible for specific traits, and the detailed analysis of their regulation, interactions, and products.
+Of particular significance in molecular genetics has been the development of techniques that permit the cloning of genes responsible for specific traits, and the detailed analysis of their regulation, interactions, and products.
 More recently the advent of genome sequencing has fueled efforts to understand in full the information content of the genome and to assign function to every gene, using methods that allow systematic, genome-scale analyses of gene expression, the phenotypic consequences of gene disruption, and the interactions between genes and gene products.
-Molecular techniques have increased our ability to diagnose and understand viral and bacterial disease, and the complex microbe/host interactions that are involved.
-The impact of these and other technological advances extend to such diverse fields as plant and animal developmental biology, virology, immunology, cancer biology, and biotechnology.
-Studies at a molecular level are essential to understanding the consequences to life when fundamental processes are altered by mutation, by infection, or by the environment.
+Now, as we move into an era in which we can leverage gene editing tools such as CRISPR to address issues that have previously been intractable, our ability to understand and interpret our genomes at a molecular level is more important than ever.

-The Department of Molecular Genetics is also a cosponsor of the Major program in Genome Biology, with the Departments of Cell and Systems Biology (CSB), and Ecology and Evolutionary Biology (EEB).
+The Department of Molecular Genetics is also a co-sponsor of the Major program in Genome Biology, with the Departments of Cell and Systems Biology (CSB), and Ecology and Evolutionary Biology (EEB).
 See the Biology program listings for details of the Genome Biology Major.

 Career opportunities for graduates include employment in research institutes, universities and other educational institutions, and industry.
 The programs provide excellent preparation for post-graduate research and professional programs.